Miriam: Biblical narrative

-In the biblical narrative of The Exodus, Miriam is described as a "prophetess" when she leads the Israelites in the Song of the Sea after Pharaoh's army is destroyed at the Yam Suph.
+In the biblical narrative of The Exodus, Miriam is described as a "prophetess" when she leads the Israelites in the Song of the Sea after the Pharaoh's army is destroyed at the Yam Suph.

 When the Israelites are camped at Hazeroth after leaving Mount Sinai, Miriam and Aaron speak against Moses because he had married an unnamed "Ethiopian" or "Cushite" woman (translations differ).
 God comes down in a pillar of cloud and rebukes them, emphasizing the supreme prophetic authority of Moses.
 After God departs, Miriam appears white with a skin disease (tzaraath, traditionally translated as "leprosy").
 Aaron asks for forgiveness and for Miriam to be cured, and Moses relays the prayer to God, who says that Miriam should be excluded from the Israelite camp for seven days, which is done.

 Regarding the death of Miriam, the Torah states, "The entire congregation of the children of Israel arrived at the desert of Tzin in the first month, and the people settled in Kadesh.
 Miriam died and was buried there."

 Interpretations and elaboration

 Cushite wife

 The Midrash explains the entire story as follows: It became known to Miriam and Aaron that Moses had separated from intimacy with his wife Tzipora.
 They disapproved of this separation because they considered her to be outstandingly righteous, much as a dark-skinned person stands out among light-skinned people—hence the reference to Tzipora as a "Cushite".
 This usage of the word Cushite is non-pejorative and is often used in Jewish sources as a term for someone unique and outstanding.
 In fact, King Saul and even the Jewish people are referred to by the term "Cushite".
 Their complaint, therefore, was not about the union between Moses and Tzipora, but about their separation.
-The only justification they could find for Moses' celibacy was in order to maintain his prophetic state.
+The only justification they could find for Moses's celibacy was in order to maintain his prophetic state.
 This explains their claim that God spoke not only to Moses but also to them, yet they had not separated from their spouses.

 But God rebuked them by calling them all out "suddenly", causing Miriam and Aaron a great burning sensation since they lacked immersion in a mikva after marital relations.
-God thus demonstrated to them Moses' unique level of prophecy for which he had to be prepared at all times, thereby justifying his separation from Tzipora.
+God thus demonstrated to them Moses's unique level of prophecy for which he had to be prepared at all times, thereby justifying his separation from Tzipora.
 Afterwards, "God's wrath flared against them."
 Rabbi Louis Ginzberg wrote the anger of God to them.

 Afterward, Miriam is left with bodily tzara'at, which according to Jewish sources is a divine punishment for slander.
 This was because she, not Aaron, was the one who initiated the complaint against Moses.
 Despite Miriam's intent to help Tzipora, she should have judged Moses favorably and approached Moses on Tzipora's behalf privately.
 Aaron asks Moses to intercede for Miriam, Moses prays to God to heal her, and God concedes after requiring a quarantine of seven days.